Crossroads MVP

 - Partial Success - Pick one:

-- The attack only partially succeeds and gains d1 on damage.
+- The attack succeeds but only partially and gains d1 on damage.

-- The attacker is unbalanced and gains d1 on Avoidance Rolls until their next turn.
+- The attack succeeds but the attacker has left themselves open and gains d1 on their Avoidance Rolls next turn.

 - Compensating Failure - Pick one:

-- The attacker has lined up an attack and will gain a1 on their attacks next turn.
+- The attack fails but the attacker notices a weakness and will gain a1 on their attacks next turn.

 Something always happens